 Our Board of Directors presently has seven members.
-There are two directors in the class whose term of office expires in 2017: Ross Haghighat and Frank McCormick, each of whom is a nominee for director and currently a director of the Company.
+There are two directors in the class whose term of office expires in 2018: Gerald Chan and Stephanie Monaghan O'Brien, each of whom is a nominee for director and currently a director of the Company.
 Based on the recommendation of the Nominating and Corporate Governance Committee, the Board nominated each of the nominees for reelection.
 Stephen T. Isaacs, William M. Greenman and Stephen A. Sherwin are currently directors who were elected at the 2016 annual meeting to serve for a three-year term expiring at the 2019 annual meeting.
-Each of Stephanie Monaghan O'Brien, Ross Haghighat, Gerald Chan and Frank McCormick are currently directors of the Company and were elected to the Board prior to our initial public offering pursuant to the provisions of our amended and restated certificate of incorporation and a voting agreement entered into with certain of our stockholders prior to the initial public offering that terminated upon completion of our initial public offering in 2015.
-If elected at the annual meeting, each of these Class II nominees would serve until the 2020 annual meeting and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+Ross Haghighat and Frank McCormick are currently directors who were elected at the 2017 annual meeting to serve for a three-year term expiring at the 2020 annual meeting.
+Each of Stephanie Monaghan O'Brien and Gerald Chan were elected to the Board prior to our initial public offering pursuant to the provisions of our amended and restated certificate of incorporation and a voting agreement entered into with certain of our stockholders prior to the initial public offering that terminated upon completion of our initial public offering in 2015.
+If elected at the annual meeting, each of these Class III nominees would serve until the 2021 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.